AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Optimize across kernel boundaries

 \subsection{Activation demotion}

 Recall that Taichi has an activation-on-write mechanism.
-However, it is often the case that the sparse element was already activated before the task execution, so the element activation was checked by not re-activated.
-This extra activation checking not only creates diverging instruction flow on CPU/GPUs that harms performance, but also creates a modification to the corresponding mask state, creating obstacles for list generation removal.
-Therefore, we should try to demote activating accesses to non-activating accesses. \WTODO{more explanation here...}
+It is often the case that the sparse element was already activated before the task execution, so the element activeness was checked by not re-activated{to avoid unnecessary activation}.
+This extra check not only creates diverging instruction flow on CPU/GPUs that harms performance, but also creates a modification to the corresponding mask state, creating obstacles for list generation removal.
+Therefore, we should try to demote activating accesses to non-activating accesses.

 Fortunately, many activations can be demoted, by analyzing the task contexts.
 If two struct-for tasks are identical, the loop lists are the same, and the activation statement in the second task depends only on the loop indices, then the activation in the second task can be removed.